 Recent DBA engagements include:

-- Performed an internal compliance review to assess subcontractor compliance with the DBA on a multi-million dollar ARRA-funded project.
+- Performed an internal compliance review to assess subcontractor compliance with the DBA on a multimillion-dollar project covered by the DBRA.

 - Assisted client in facilitating retroactive DBA back wage payments to subcontractor employees.